WattBot 2025: Estimating AI Emissions with RAG

 GenAI

-WattBot was an “Active” challenge in the 2025 Machine Learning Marathon (MLM25).
+WattBot was a challenge in the 2025 Machine Learning Marathon (MLM25).
 Teams built retrieval-augmented generation (RAG) systems to extract credible, citation-backed emissions and cost estimates for AI workloads from a corpus of 35+ peer-reviewed papers and 300+ curated Q&A pairs.
 Systems were expected to return citation-grounded answers or explicitly abstain when evidence was missing – promoting transparency and reproducibility in sustainability reporting.

 Challenge design